The Demographic Transition Revisited:

 policy occurs repeatedly.
 The native-born American population

-maintains a below replacement-level fertility rate (1.7 in 1991)3
+maintains a below replacement-level fertility rate (1.7 in

-despite tax incentives for additional children, transfer payments
+1991)3 despite tax incentives for additional children,

-Although Nikolae Ceausescu's Communist government criminalized
+Romania.
+Although Nikolae Ceausescu's Communist government

-1000 persons in the population, identical to that in the United
+per 1000 persons in the population, identical to that in the United

 States.
-(Compare with 29 per 1000 in Peru, 30 in Mexico, 31 in
+(Compare with 29 per 1000 in Peru, 30 in Mexico, 31 in the

-the Dominican Republic and 43 in Nicaragua).
+Dominican Republic and 43 in Nicaragua).

-Conversely, rural Chinese enjoyed new prosperity
+Conversely, rural Chinese enjoyed new prosperity in

-in the 1980s because of partial privatization of the agricultural
+the 1980s because of partial privatization of the agricultural

 sector.
-Fertility rose, in keeping with Malthusian expectations,
+Fertility rose, in keeping with Malthusian expectations, and

-to avoid detection by central government authorities attempting
+avoid detection by central government authorities attempting to

-to enforce a two-child-per-family policy.
+enforce a two-child-per-family policy.

 A rural population explosion and migration into